 The directors consider that the following factors may be considered to be the material risks and uncertainties facing the group in normal circumstances.
-The impact of the Coronavirus pandemic on the bus industry and patterns of travel after all restrictions are lifted is still not clear.
-It is therefore not possible at this time to evaluate and describe all the potential risk implications for the business of the group and the company.
-Although the board is unable comprehensively to assess the risks arising at this time, it has nevertheless taken action to mitigate these risks.
-The actions taken so far are set out in detail in the Chairman's Statement.
+The long term impact of the COVID-19 pandemic on the bus industry is still not clear and so it is not possible at this time to evaluate and describe all the potential risk implications of the pandemic for the business of the group.
+With that caveat, the board has nevertheless taken action to mitigate identified risks, as follows: